Kristina01111000/Drws_site/README.md

 6/21
-Add the word document he sent to the get started page Make any changes to the world document that seem good for the site Email him  on thursday with the new time for the meeting (11:15) make edits to the word document soon
+Make any changes to the world document that seem good for the site -> fix the text color changes Email him  on thursday with the new time for the meeting (11:15) make edits to the word document soon